frankpermenter/frlib/README.md

 To make the search for a face 'easy' (and practical for a pre-processor), this code employs a user-specified approximation of the PSD cone.
 Better approximations widen the class of SDPs that can be reformulated, but increase the cost of finding a face.

-The code takes in a primal-dual SDP pair expressed using  SeDuMi formatted inputs A,b,c,K.  The code supports pre-processing of the either the primal or the dual SDP.
+The code takes in a primal-dual SDP pair expressed using  SeDuMi formatted inputs A,b,c,K and supports pre-processing of the either the primal or the dual SDP.
 Approximations currently supported are non-negative diagonal matrices and diagonally-dominant matrices.

 ## Example (reduction of primal):